microsoft/coe-starter-kit/coe-cli/docs/upgrade.md

 # Upgrade

-Upgrade will depend on how you installed the COE CLI
+Upgrade will depend on how you installed the CoE CLI

 ## Download

-It you downloaded the COE CLI as a zip file or a git clone
+It you downloaded the CoE CLI as a zip file or a git clone

 - Download the new zip file
 - Unzip the zip file to a new folder